JohnBaek92/Traptitude/README.md

 ### Albums

 Albums can be added through the album form page which can be accessed by clicking the add album link in the header.
+Albums require a title, musician, release date, and an album photo in order to be created.

+### Tracks

+Tracks can be added to an album by going to the album's page and clicking the add track link.
+Tracks require only a title and lyrics to be created but also has inputs for features and producers.